Cele3x/practical-seminar/README.md

-# practical-seminar
+# Practical Seminar
-Practical seminar for the media informatics master's course in 2019
+Seminar for the media informatics master's course in 2019